Dementia Support Program for Patients & Caregivers

 4) 24/7 support line

-GUIDE includes 24/7 access to a support line for caregivers/patients for urgent guidance and care navigation.
+GUIDE includes 24/7 access to a support line for caregivers/patients for urgent guidance and needs.

 5) Respite services for qualifying caregivers

-Some families qualify for respite services up to an annual cap, providing temporary relief via options like in-home respite, adult day services, or short-term facility-based respite (availability varies locally).
+Some families may qualify for respite services providing temporary relief via options like in-home respite, adult day services, or short-term facility-based respite (availability varies locally).

 Why this matters